 - Ensure that the funding process remains fair and that public dollars are spent only on the best projects.

 - Time: You will spend anywhere from 3-10 days every 2 years reviewing and evaluating grant applications and helping applicants improve their proposals.
-Members serve 4-year terms and may serve additional terms at their choosing.
+Members serve 4-year terms and may serve additional terms.

 - Your best thinking: RCO may ask you to help write statewide policies.
 In those cases, additional meetings may be necessary.